tbakerx/Leetcode-Submissions/Reverse String/README.md

 ### Solution 2 - Recursion One Liner [Accepted]
 In this implementation, I use a ternary operated recursion to split the first character off of the string and rerun the function on the resulting string.
 Through the returns of this recursion, the last letter of the current string is added to the string being returned.
 Once all calls have been completed, we are left with a reversed string.

+WARNING: While this function is correct and will reverse the array, can get slow with large Strings and at times where stack size is an issue.
+I recommend using one of the other methods.

 Time Complexity: O(n) - Makes n recursive function calls Space Complexity: O(n) - Returns a new String